 When does the trial run and what is involved?

-We will formally enrol schools into the trial in January 2020.
-The trial will run for one school year from September 2020 to June 2021.
+We will formally start to enrol schools into the trial in December 2020.
+The trial will run for one school year from September 2021 to June 2022.
 The flow diagram below shows what happens during the trial and when.

 What information will be collected?